 Saint Therapon of Monza was a monk in the monastery of Saint Adrian (May 5) at the River Monza.
 The monk began his ascetic deeds in Moscow, and then transferred to the city of Kostroma at the Elevation of the Cross monastery, and was tonsured there.

-The pious monks Adrian and Paphnutius, from the monastery of St Paul of Obnora (January 10).
-Seeking solitude, they moved to the Monza and founded a monastery 25 versts from Galich.
-St Therapon transferred to this monastery, where he labored in asceticism until the end of his life.
+The pious monks Adrian and Paphnutius, from the monastery of Saint Paul of Obnora (January 10), seeking solitude, moved to the Monza and founded a monastery 25 versts from Galich.
+Saint Therapon transferred to this monastery, where he labored in asceticism until the end of his life.
 Each day, with the blessing of the igumen, he withdrew into a forest thicket and prayed.
 By night he read and transcribed copies of spiritually useful books.

 In his life he emulated Blessed Basil of Moscow (August 2), whom he called his friend, although personally he never saw him.
 Even during his life, Saint Therapon was glorified with a gift of wonderworking.
 Before his death he predicted a year of famine (1601).
 He surrendered his soul to God in the year 1597.
 The monastery at the River Monza was called after him the Theraponov.